preble/pyprocgame/docs/sphinx/manual.rst

 Our switch handler in this case is very simple.
 It prints out a message and returns ``True``.
 Each switch event handler must return ``True`` or ``False``.
 A return value of ``True`` instructs :class:`~procgame.game.ModeQueue` to stop processing this event; a return value of ``False`` tells the :class:`~procgame.game.ModeQueue` to allow this switch event to be sent to other active modes.

 This is where the priority of a mode becomes important.
 The :class:`~procgame.game.ModeQueue` is essentially a priority queue: the highest-priority modes receive switch events first.
-If they do not return ``False``, the switch event is then sent to lower priority modes.
+If the switch handler returns ``False`` the switch event is then sent to lower priority modes.
 In this way you can use a high priority mode to give switches on the playfield to have special meaning during any number of modes, without having to handle that special case alongside the code for the more normal meaning of the switch.
 Or you can easily have a switch result in multiple mode triggers.

 Mode Management